mdaijaj/Saral_API-with-Sqlite/README.md

 `Sqlite3: sudo apt-get install sqlite3`<br><br>

-If you testing API than you have to download Postman Application.
+If you testing API than you have to download Postman Application.<br>

 How to run?
 Open your terminal and type following command to start your localhost.

-nodemon saral_api.js
+nodemon saral_api.js<br>

 Now open your browser and type the following URL:http://localhost:5000/all_courses and show the data.